You have %itemCount% in your cart.

 Perhaps the assumption has been made due to the water load needed for earlier models.
 However, in newer versions of the appliance, how much water a dishwasher uses has been greatly reduced without compromising its sanitation systems.

-Nowadays, a conventional or average dishwasher uses 6 to 10 gallons of water per cycle, with energy use of 0.87-1.59 kWh per load.
+Nowadays, when considering how many gallons of water the average dishwasher uses, a conventional or average dishwasher uses 6 to 10 gallons of water per cycle, with energy use of 0.87-1.59 kWh per load.

 This water usage was deemed too hefty by industry standards.
-The standard was then reduced to five gallons per cycle so as to not consume too much water on dishes.
+As a result, the standard was then reduced to five gallons per cycle to be more water-efficient and not consume too much water on dishes.

 For dishwashers with an Energy Star rating, only four gallons of water per cycle is used.
 Compact Energy Star-rated models use only up to 2.7 gallons of water per cycle.

-Such reductions consume almost 5,000 gallons less water usage per year, based on calculations made by the Department of Energy.
+Such reductions in water usage can save almost 5,000 gallons per year, based on calculations made by the Department of Energy.

 A dishwasher keeps track of the time it spends on a step and only requires a small portion of the bottom to be filled with water.
 Simply supply the dishwasher with its corresponding detergent and provide details on the dishware to be washed.